edgarSucre/flight/README.md

 # Flight

-This project aggregates multiple APIs and present a list of available flights sorted by price
+This project aggregates multiple APIs and present a list of available flights sorted by price.

+## Video
+You can find the video [here](https://drive.google.com/file/d/16Hw1TMW_bdV3k11rwRzQcUzaRq7wk7-_/view?usp=sharing)

 ## Configuration
 This project uses `environment variables` to hold default values and secrets.